Medicaid issues, not Medicare's, get fixes in Biden budget

 The budget blueprint Biden released Thursday would fulfill a campaign promise to help poor people locked out of Medicaid expansion across the South due to partisan battles, and it would provide low-income seniors and disabled people with more options to stay out of nursing homes by getting support in their own homes.
 It also calls for 12 months of Medicaid coverage after childbirth for low-income mothers, seen as a major step to address national shortcomings in maternal health that fall disproportionately on Black women.

-But not getting an immediate deal has consequences.
+Not getting a deal on prescription drugs has consequences.
 Without expected savings from lower drug prices, Medicare dental coverage for seniors is on hold, as is vision coverage.
 The Biden framework does call for covering hearing aids, far less costly.
 Also on hold is a long-sought limit on out-of-pocket drug costs for Medicare recipients.
+Discussions are continuing around a more limited approach to drug price negotiations, according to a senior Democratic aide in the House, who spoke on condition of anonymity to describe a fluid situation.

 In that battle, “many people realized the importance of Medicaid for their families and their communities,” said Judy Solomon of the Center for Budget and Policy Priorities, a nonprofit that advocates for low-income people.
 “I think there was a new appreciation of Medicaid, and we are seeing that.”